Voultapher/Presentations/MeetingC++2017/present.md

 ```

 Note:
-- Destroy the object inside `storage_`.
+- Destroy the object inside `storage`.
 - Empty `vtable` `destructor_ptr` is no op.
-- No that we don't have heap memory anymore,
+- Note, that we don't have heap memory anymore,
-we don't need to free `storage_`.
+we don't need to free `storage`.
 - Again we'll skip copy and move.

 ---